osobrevilla/node-ipa-server/README.md

 node-ipa-server
 ===============

-.ipa server for install ios apps usign the browser.
+.ipa server for install ios apps using the browser.